-Swiss Bank (Credit Suisse) - in Swiss francs (US GAAP, adjusted)
+Swiss Bank (Credit Suisse) - in Swiss francs (US GAAP, adjusted)1

 As of or for the month ended

 CHF m, except where indicated 30.6.2

 Statements of operations

-Net interest income 164
+Net interest income 2 164

-Recurring commissions and fees 98
+Recurring commissions and fees 3 98

-Transaction-based revenues 45
+Transaction-based revenues 4 4

-Other revenues (3)
+Other revenues (3

 Net revenues 304

 Provision for credit losses 60

-Total operating expenses 237
+Total operating expenses 23

-Income / (loss) before taxes 7
+Income / (loss) before taxes

 Statement of operations metrics

 Cost / income ratio (%) 77.9

 Balance sheet statistics

-Customer deposits (CHF bn) 96.7
+Customer deposits (CHF bn) 96.1

-Loans, gross (CHF bn) 154.1
+Loans, gross (CHF bn) 5 154.

-Assets under management (CHF bn) 524 Net new assets / (net asset outflows) (CHF bn) (2.6) The US CAAD information for the Credit Suized huriness divisions and Corporate Conter has been adjusted to compare offects that everyon with amounts already accounted for as part of the accounting to a alianina
+Assets under management (CHF bn) 524 Net new assets / (net asset outflows) (CHF bn) (2.6) and for a second of the second states and second states

-The US GAAP information for the Credit Suisse business divisions and Corporate Center has been adjusted to remove effects that overlap with amounts already accounted for as part of the acquisition, e.g., aligning fair value methodologies, changes in litigation provisions, software and goodwill impairment.
-Vet interest income includes a term spread credit on stable deposit funding and a term spread charge on loans.
-Calculated as the total of recurring commissions and fees for services, such as investment product management, discretionary mandate and other asset management-related fees, fees from longing activities, fees for general banking products and services, and revenues from wealth structuring solutions.
-Calculated as the total of transaction-based revenues, arising primarily from brokerage fees, fees from foreign exchange client transaction, corporate advisory fees, revenues from our Swiss investment banking business, equity participations income and other transaction-based income.
-Divisional metrics reflect where the loans are recorded and managed from a risk management view and do not reflect any revenue sharing arrangements that exist between divisions.
+1 The US GAAP information for the Credit Suisse business divisions and Corporate Center has been adjusted to remove effects that overlap with amounts already accounted for as part of the acquisition, e.g., aligning fair value methodologies, changes in litigation provisions, software and goodwill impairment.
+2 Net interest income includes a term spread credit on stable deposit funding and a term spread charge on loans.
+3 Calculated as the total of recurring commissions and fees for services, such as investment product management, discretionary mandate and other asset management-related fees, fees from lending activities, fees for general banking products and services, and revenues from wealth structuring solutions.
+4 Calculated as the total of transaction-based revenues, arising primarily from brokerage fees, fees from foreign exchange client transactions, corporate advisory fees, revenues from our Swiss investment banking business, equity participations income and other transaction-based income.
+5 Divisional metrics reflect where the loans are recorded and managed from a risk management view and do not reflect any revenue sharing arrangements that exist between divisions